crossroads/app.goodchat.hk/README.md

 > Follow the response shape of your GraphQL client to ensure you produce a compatible mocked response.

 A quick way to get this is by inspecting the graphql request on the Network tab in your browser developer tools and looking at the response.

-Note that GraphQL playground responses do not have the `__typename` property!

 ### Code formatting